Villa Lauri: Home

-After the villa was sold from the original owners and large part of the property became in possession of the church, the property of the church was named Dar Frate Francesco by the Franciscan Friars.
+After the villa was sold from the original owners and large part of the property came into possession of the church, the property of the church was named Dar Frate Francesco by the Franciscan Friars.

 In 1981 the residential part of the house was modified to accommodate youth with social difficulties that may face social problems for multiple reasons.
 Since then the main part of the building has served as a home generally for youth, with the exception for a short lived home for African migrant families.
 The home opened its doors for the youth in 1981, on the initiative of the founder Adrijan Cachia (OFM).
 During its mission as a home over 600 youth (between 10 and 13 years) residents have received temporal stay at the villa and admittance was irrelevant to religious belief of the clients.
 It was administered by two Roman Catholic priests and a number of secular workers.
 Cachia was the first director of the home and was later succeeded by Father P. Eddie Pace (OFM), and last was Father John Abela.
 The youth were provided with a bedroom (alone or shared) and access to most of the house as common space.
 The house provided for the needs of the residents, such as a better alternative in the lack of family environment and a social worker as a social reference support.
 This aimed to prepare the youth for independent living.
 More government funds, for works and service, were given in 1994.
 On 9 January (1998) Giacomo Bini, the Minister General of the OFM, was received by Pace at the building for breakfast.

 The villa received prominence at national level since the 1980s and more recently in 2001, when the lack of finance put at risk for the closure of the home.
 On 14 March of that year the Friars reached an agreement with the Ministry of Social Services, housed at Palazzo Ferreria, to receive financial social services from the Government of Malta and other sources.
 An agreement was reached under notary Eugene Montanaro with the condition that the home works hand in hand with Aġenzija Appoġġ.
 Soon after the agreement, the house was restructured and upgraded with modern facilities at a financial cost of Lm 50,000, of which Lm 31,148 were allocated from Appoġġ with finance paid by the government of Malta.
 The home was then still run by the Friars, but also assisted by Programme Manager Anna Maria Laurenti, who received her studies in London.
 The part of the property used for religious services was kept and restructured, and was this time open as Blessed Nazju Falzon Chapel.
 Falzon is a beatified Maltese and this house-church is the first and only place of worship dedicated to him.
 The chapel within the property has its own entrance and was inaugurated to the public on 30 May 2001 by provincial Bernard Bartolo.